ferret-stack/ferret-stack.github.io/_posts/2026-02-22-A-Safari-of-Safaris.md

 Very *me*

-I slightly regret inking this with Diamine Twilight because it doesn't really do the rest of the pen much justice.
-Next time I will choose something with a bit more punch in it to match - Noodler's Dragon's Napalm would be a very good choice
+I slightly regret inking this with <span style="color:darkmidnight;">Diamine Twilight</span> because it doesn't really do the rest of the pen much justice.
+Next time I will choose something with a bit more punch in it to match - Noodler's <span style="color:lightcoral;">Dragon's Napalm</span> would be a very good choice

 \[Dragons Napalm placeholder]

 #### Hey Now, You're an Al-Star
-**Ink: Diamine Eau de Nil**
+<b>Ink: <span style="color:teal;">Diamine Eau de Nil</span></b>

 <div class="single-image">
   <img src="/assets/images/safari-safari/al-star.jpeg">